daryllxd/lifelong-learning/learning/learning-how-to-learn-articles.md

 [Reference](https://well.blogs.nytimes.com/2014/05/19/remembering-as-an-extreme-sport/)

 - The difference between memory athletes and the rest of us is in a cognitive ability that's not a direct measure of memory, but attention.
-- Greek poet Simonides of Ceos is credited with first describing the method.
 - Everyone uses the same techniques re: memory palace.
 Other techniques are not as effective.
 - Average IQ: 130.
 Average study time: 1000-2000 hours and counting.
 - The competitors say that "Once any given competition is over, the numbers or words or facts are gone."
 But the science says they can still recall a significant amount of words they memorized on Day 1.